cesar-machado/Learn-py/README.md

 ## Learn-py

-#learning python from the course CS50's Web Programming with Python and JavaScript
+Learning python from the course CS50's Web Programming with Python and JavaScript